drybell/RobulaPython/README.md

 We found 65 events within newartcenter/classes, their dates, instructors, and descriptions.
 Next steps include starting with an absolute xpath and working up the tree to remove text overhead found within example log txt files like mfa-title.txt

+## June 20th 2020
+Able to strip all unnecessary html from output logs using simple regex.
+A little issue with handling UTF-8 encodings of right double quotes, currently ignoring any errors (\x9d is the weirdest encoding we've gotten).
+We tested on the current log data and outputted "fixed" versions of the logs.
+Still working on generating absolute xpaths to feed Robula.